CTurt/3DSController/README.md

 3DSController ![](/3DS/cxi/icon48x48.png?raw=true)
 ===
 A 3DS homebrew application which allows you to use your 3DS as a wireless controller for Windows.

 ### Download
 The latest release will always be downloadable from [here](https://github.com/CTurt/3DSController/releases/).

 ### Setup and Usage
-Firstly, if you want to be able to use the circle pad as a joystick you will need to install [vJoy](http://vjoystick.sourceforge.net/site/index.php/download-a-install).
+Firstly, if you want to be able to use the circle pad as a joystick you will need to install [vJoy (version 2.0.4 is preferable)](http://sourceforge.net/projects/vjoystick/files/Beta%202.x/2.0.4%20220914/vJoy_204_I220914.exe/download).
 However, if you just want to use the buttons, this is not necessary.

 Extract the archive and copy the executable in the `3DS` directory with the extension that applies to your loader: `3DSController.3dsx` and `3DSController.smdh` for Ninjhax, `3DSController.3ds` for flashcards, or `3DSController.cia` for CFWs, into your 3DS's SD card or flashcard's micro SD card.